+It’s too easy to think that other people will be happy with your stuff.
 In our stuff-filled culture, most people are used to choosing what they want – as opposed to accepting what is available in some second-hand store.

 In my town many people go to second-hand stores, however, at the same time many people do not hesitate to buy cheap stuff in cheap stores.
 This often concerns stuff that is not regarded as important to begin with.
 The rationale is something like: ‘I want this irrelevant thing so I’ll just get it quickly and cheaply.’
 People tend to not want to put more money or effort into stuff they do not value high anyway.
 However, apparently they value the stuff enough to still get it – for a few bucks.